inmanta/inmanta-core/docs/model_developers/modules.rst

 All other modules are v2 and have been installed by ``inmanta project install`` into the active Python environment.
-If you want to be able to make changes to one of these modules, the easiest way is to check out the module repo separately and run ``inmanta module install`` on it, overwriting the published package that was installed previously This will install the module in editable form: any changes you make to the checked out files will be picked up by the compiler.
+If you want to be able to make changes to one of these modules, the easiest way is to check out the module repo separately and run ``inmanta module install`` on it, overwriting the published package that was installed previously.
+This will install the module in editable form: any changes you make to the checked out files will be picked up by the compiler.
 You can also do this prior to installing the project, in which case the pre-installed module will remain installed in editable form when you install the project, provided it matches the version constraints.
 Since these modules are essentially